Moving an aircraft to the N (USA) registration

 We - EU residents - probably cannot avoid being covered by the Basic Regulation and therefore cannot avoid being EASA regulated.
 What that means in practice depends on what EASA choose to do.
 At one extreme we will have to rip up our licences and train all over again; at the other extreme, all FAA licences will be accepted.

 Update 8/2010: EASA has published its proposals on the maintenance of N-reg aircraft based in the EU.
 The document is here (local copy).
-The relevant bit to privately operated N-reg aircraft up to and including a single engine turboprop, below 5700kg, appears to be the lowest row of the table on page 9.
+The relevant bit to privately operated N-reg "non-complex" (defined in the document as SE or ME piston or SE turboprop, below 5700kg) aircraft, appears to be the lowest row of the table on page 9.
 It appears that "ICAO Annex I licence" means an A&P (or maybe an A&P/IA) and "Annex 6 maintenance organisation" means an FAA Repair Station.
-This therefore suggests that EASA is not proposing to subject N-reg aircraft to any EU maintenance regime - great news!
-Unfortunately, for now, EASA is continuing with their FCL proposal which appears to require duplicate EASA licenses/ratings for pilots based in the EU.
+This therefore suggests that EASA is not proposing to subject N-reg aircraft to any EU maintenance oversight - great news!
+There appears to be a typo in this document, where on page 7 a privately operated non-complex type requires an ICAO Type Certificate, whereas in the tabular version on page 9 it requires an EASA Type Certificate (which would affect a few types).

 Any feedback, reports of dead links, corrections or suggestions much appreciated: